This post covers the best things to do in Chicago this November.

-The 105th Christmas tree is carefully selected out of the many submissions by local residents, before being decorated in thousands of lights.
+The Christmas tree is carefully selected out of the many submissions by local residents, before being decorated in an estimated one million lights.

 There will be music and a visit from Santa Claus.
 Test out your balance before the ceremony on the McCormick Tribune Ice Rink.

 Don’t forget to check out our Magnificent Mile Tour!